AqwamCreates/DataPredict-Neural/docs/index.md

 * Take advantage of calculations combining both automatic differentiation and manual differentiation, simplifying complex calculations while maintaining high performance.

-* Craft complex models effortlessly using dynamic computational graphs, giving you the ability to create any models you want and modify them at runtime.

-* Take advantage of model and data parallelism capabilities for extremely fast training, prediction and experimentation.
+* Take advantage of model and data parallelism capabilities as well as static computational graph for extremely fast training, prediction and experimentation.

 * Build singular models that are interconnected between servers and clients through distributed training.